Sarah York's Reflections on the Journey

 After serving congregations as a Unitarian Universalist minister for thirty years, Sarah retired to the family farm near Asheville, NC, where she and her husband, Chuck Campbell, raised French Alpine Dairy Goats from 2008 to 2018.
 In 2012, she became a certified Spiritual Director, and her professional focus has shifted from parish ministry to writing and providing spiritual guidance for individuals and small groups.

-As the author of four books on topics of spiritual and social relevance, Sarah enjoys speaking and leading workshops.
+Sarah York enjoys speaking and engaging with readers in person or on Zoom.
 Anyone who has read her books appreciates her gift for weaving stories from real life into a moving and inspirational presentation.
 She speaks with an authentic and compassionate presence and is able to address deep and meaningful topics with a blend of humor and conviction.

 In addition to graduating with honors from Wake Forest College (B.A.), Duke University (M.A.T.), and Harvard Divinity School (M.Div), Sarah holds an honorary doctorate from Meadville-Lombard Theological School and a certificate in spiritual direction from the Haden Institute.
 During her career as a minister, she served as an officer in the Unitarian Universalist Ministers Association, worked on continental projects for the Unitarian Universalist Association (UUA), and delivered the sermon for the Service of the Living Tradition at the General Assembly.

-In October 2012, Remembering Well: Rituals for Celebrating Life and Mourning Death, was released in a new paperback edition
+Remembering Well: Rituals for Celebrating Life and Mourning Death, is still in print.

 Remembering Well, which has offered a ministry to people of all faiths since 2000, continues to receive acclaim for its relevance to people dealing with death and grief.
 Pilgrim Heart: The Inner Journey Home offers inspiration for those who travel far or near in the quest to become more at home in themselves and the world.
 The Holy Intimacy of Strangers speaks to the perennial challenges we face as we seek to nurture a sense of hospitality in all relationships.